SophM/GIFstatic/README.md

-# GIFstatic
+# GIFstatic - Around the world

 In this project, I built a web page that dynamically creates buttons and displays GIFs corresponding to the user input.
-The user is asked to enter a city or a monument.
-The theme is then called "Around the world" and the idea is to "travel"/discover the world though GIFs.
+The theme is "Around the world" and the user is asked to enter a city or a monument.
+The idea is to "travel"/discover the world though GIFs.
 It is fascinating to see what is out there to describe/represent famous cities or monuments!

 [Click me to check the app out!](https://sophm.github.io/GIFstatic/)